relekang/args/readme.md

 [![CircleCI](https://circleci.com/gh/relekang/args/tree/master.svg?style=svg)](https://circleci.com/gh/relekang/args/tree/master)

-Just another lazy argument parser.
+Just another _opinionated_ lazy argument parser.
+This library is made to be opinionated about the structure of node cli application.
+It strives to give you a most of what you would need out of the box if you agree with its opinions.

 ## Installation